Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 	Click '*Save*'.
 The *Operator* watching the cluster will reconfigure *Interconnect* and restart the router nodes to open connections to the defined broker.

-	Once *Interconnect* reset, if you re-open its web console you'll find the AMQ Broker (with *Artemis* symbol) attached to both routing nodes running in Region-2.
+	Once *Interconnect* reset, if you re-open its web console you'll find the *AMQ Broker* (*Artemis* symbol) attached to both routing nodes running in Region-2. *Inteconnect*'s *Operator* applies the same configuration to both routers.

 	<br/>